SvenWesterbeek/DeHNSSo/README.md

 ### Domain description and reference values

 The problem is described additionally by the streamwise coordinate ranging from $x = 220$.
 The domain height is set to 0.02 m.
 The reference length, defined as the Blasius length at the inflow is $l\_{ref} = 2.1394 \times 10^{-4}$ m.
-The external velocity at the inflow is U\_{ref} = 15.1 m/s.
+The external velocity at the inflow is $U\_{ref} = 15.1$ m/s.
 The kinematic viscosity of the flow is 1.47e-5 such that the global Reynolds number is 220.

 ### Base Flow